 Expense Reserve Fund: The Board receives quarterly payments from the lessee to defray the cost of necessary expenses.
 Since January 1, 1987, the annual base payment has been \$100,000 and the payments increase annually based on the change in the consumer price index (CPI).
-CPI Payments were \$114,050 and \$112,500 in 2016 and 2015, respectively.
-Both CPI payments were received in 2016.
-The Board did not receive the 4th Quarter 2015 payment until 2016.
-Additionally, the Board did not receive the 4th Quarter 2016 payment until January 2017.
+CPI Payments were \$118,490 and \$114,050 in 2017 and 2016, respectively.
+In 2016, the Board also received the 2015 CPI payment of \$112,500.

 Tax Credit Fund: In 2008, the Board entered into a Tax Credit Agreement with Cincinnati, New Orleans and Texas Pacific Railway Company ("Lessee") which enabled the Lessee to claim tax credits under Section 45G(c)(2) of the Internal Revenue Code.
 As part of the agreement, the Lessee agreed to pay the Board fifty percent of the tax credits claimed.
 In 2015, the Board and the City of Cincinnati entered into a Memorandum of Understanding establishing a mechanism for the Board to remit excess federal and state tax credits the Board receives to the City.
-Consistent with the Memorandum of Understanding, the Board has remitted the following excess funds to the City of Cincinnati:
+Consistent with the Memorandum of Understanding, the Board has remitted the following excess funds to the City of Cincinnati as of December 31, 2017: